AimenYaseen/test_driven_development_in_django/README.md

 - chromedriver - https://chromedriver.chromium.org/downloads
 - use the latest or the one that matches your browser versions.
 - extract and then move the executable file to your projects virtual environments bin directory.
+- move to the project folder
+- run this command 'python functional_tests/find_install_keyword_test.py' to run functional test.